Thornaby-on-Tees: Post-war expansion

-The last R.A.F aircraft to leave the airfield (Hawker Hunter F6s) left on 1 October 1958 and further use of Thornaby as a regional airport on 23 February 1962 ended when all but 60 acre of land was purchased from the Air Ministry by Thornaby-on-Tees Borough Council.
+The last RAF aircraft (Hawker Hunter F6s) left the airfield on 1 October 1958 and further use of Thornaby as a regional airport ended on 23 February 1962 when all but 60 acre of land was purchased from the Air Ministry by Thornaby-on-Tees Borough Council.

-The administration of Thornaby changed hands first to the County Borough of Teesside (1968–1974) then into the Borough of Stockton-on-Tees (this was initially as a district of Cleveland county).
+The administration of Thornaby changed hands first to the County Borough of Teesside (1968–1974) then to the Borough of Stockton-on-Tees (this was initially as a district of Cleveland).
 The redevelopment of the former airfield began in the 1960s, through the demolition of its buildings and runways, and replacement with new housing, offices, a new town centre and Teesside Industrial Estate.

 Many symbols of Thornaby's aeronautical past were placed for posterity with streets (such as Allensway), buildings and public houses using names of Royal Air Force aircraft, stations and personnel.
 The Bader School (built on the former airfield) on Kintyre Drive was named after and opened by Sir Douglas Bader on 10 November 1971.
 In 1976 a stained glass window in St Paul's Church on Thornaby Road was dedicated to the RAF at Thornaby and in 1997 a statue was erected on Thornaby Road dedicated to all who served at RAF Thornaby.